erobwen/reactive-flow/README.md

 # TODO
 TODO: Reconsider use of webpack now that we do not need jsx?
 Call webpack from within a script instead to avoid global install.
 TODO: Is there a way to avoid observation of temporary objects during rebuild?
 Is it a problem?

-TODO: Make it possible to not use keys
+TODO: Integrate shape analysis into causality rebuild functionality.
+TODO: Additional work on modals and popovers
+TODO: Programmatic Reactive Layout demo
 TODO: Animaiton Demo
-TODO: Programmatic-Bottom Up Hybrid Layout  PBUHL Demo
 TODO: Alternative Flow Target Demo
-TODO: Priority in causality.
+TODO: Priority levels in causality.

 # Random Notes